PH-Tools/honeybee_grasshopper_ph/docs/content/contact/index.md

 ---

 ## PH-Tools?
-PH-Tools is the umbrella project encompassing all of the various software tools we've been building to make Passive House energy modeling faster, easier and more fun.
-In the past we've made plugins for DesignPH, and standalone tools like IDF2PH and LBT2PH.
-The Honeybee-PH plugin is the new 'official' plugin for Honeybee, written from the ground up to work seamlessly with Ladybug-Tools and Honeybee using their plugin-architecture.
-If you have questions on Honeybee-PH, or any of the other PH-Tools, check out the links and references below.
+[PH-Tools](http://www.passivehousetools.com/) is the umbrella project encompassing all of the various software tools we've been building to make Passive House energy modeling faster, easier and more fun.
+In the past we've made plugins for DesignPH, and standalone tools like LBT2PH.
+The Honeybee-PH plugin is our newest plugin, written for Honeybee from the ground up to work seamlessly with Ladybug-Tools using their plugin-architecture.
+If you have questions on Honeybee-PH, or any of the other [PH-Tools](http://www.passivehousetools.com/), check out the links and references below.

 ## Get Help...